starryskadi/html-zero/README.md

 ## Introduction
-This project aim to simplify the HTML development through `gulp`.
+This project aims to simplify HTML development using gulp.
+Sometimes, you don't need React, Webpack, or other modern technologies to build a simple website.
+If you're looking for reactivity, a component-based approach, pages based router without the overhead, then html-zero could be a great fit for you.

 ### Get Started
 1. Fork this responsitory to create another respository